-If you’ve got a dog or puppy, you’ll know that they need their health keeping in check.
+If you’ve got a dog or puppy, you'll know that it's important to keep their health in check.

-We’ve teamed up with our partners at Dogs for Good to show you how to complete an at-home health check on your dog, that will only take five minutes.
+We’ve teamed up with our partners at Dogs for Good to show you how to complete an at-home health check on your dog.
+It only takes 5 minutes!

 How to complete a health check on your dog at home